 Jean Nicholas Arthur Rimbaud was born on 20 October 1854, at Charleville in the Ardenne region of France and like Verlaine before him was the son of an Army Officer though his father had deserted the family when he was aged just six and he was raised by his ambitious mother in a strict Catholic household.
 He had a restless spirit even as a child but always conformed to his mother’s demands.

 He professed a hatred of school despite being a brilliant student and winning numerous awards.
 It was a false modesty on his part and it along with an arrogant and aloof manner did not make him popular with his fellow students; but described as being small of stature with light brown hair and as one friend declared – eyes of blue that irradiated with a darker blue.
 The loveliest eyes I have ever seen, he turned a few heads, however.
 And by the age of fifteen he had already published his first poem.

 He felt constricted however by life in the provinces and his overbearing mother.
 They were, he thought, curtailing his genius.
 With the beginning of the Franco-Prussian War and excited by events he ran away from home determined to get to Paris but with no money he did not go far and after being briefly imprisoned for vagrancy was returned home.

-Finally he was persuaded by a friend to write directly to Verlaine, a man who might help him in his literary pretensions.
-Much to his surprise Verlaine, who had emerged from hiding in August, replied to the earnest young Rimbaud who had included a number of poems with his letter:
+Finally, he was persuaded by a friend to write directly to Verlaine, a man who might help him in his literary pretensions.
+Much to his surprise Verlaine, who had emerged from hiding in August, replied to the earnest young Rimbaud who had included several of his poems with his letter: